Averging, Filtering and Low Passing Data¶

 plt.show()

 Next comes the all-important question: how much do the wiggles matter?
 Importance depends on the signal and the context of the analysis, but in a predictable way.
-The strength of the wiggles will be about 5% of the tidal range of the original signal.
-In the present case that was a bit over 1.5m.
-The size of the wiggles is thus about 0.07m.
+The strength of the wiggles will be about 3-5% of the tidal range of the original signal – we will see this below.
+In the present case that tidal range was a bit over 1.5m.
+The size of the wiggles is thus about 0.5-0.07m.
 To show that, a dotted line is drawn at +/- 0.07m on the plot.

 If you are trying to filter discharge at Rio Vista on the Sacramento River, the tides have an amplitude of 150,000cfs and the mean signal you are trying to extract could be as amall as 3,000cfs during a dry summer.
 Using the 5% rule, the spurious wiggles will be 7,500cfs, and will dominate your analysis.
-Even worse – it will look real and it will seem like a spring-neap effect.
+Even worse – it will look real and it will seem like a spring-neap effect and people will interpret the wiggles.
 For water levels, the situation would be less bad.
-At Rio Vista, the tidal amplitude is perhaps 1m, so the filter wiggles will be about 5cm – detectable but not dominant compared to the 1.5m worth of variation in water levels at that station seasonally or in flood events.
-Similarly, signal processing errors are often not the biggest weakness in a salinity analysis.
-If you are analyzing fluxes, however, it is recommended that you use a better filter.
+At Rio Vista, the tidal amplitude is perhaps 1m, so the filter wiggles will be about 5cm – detectable but it is mostly just a 5% error.
+Similarly, aliasing errors are often not the biggest weakness in a salinity analysis.

 Filters¶

-Note that both the Godin and cosine-Lanczos filters produce an almost entirely flat response.
-Both have completely supressed the tide.
+The last filters are Lanczos and cosine-Lanczos.
+Note that both the Godin and cosine-Lanczos filters produce an almost entirely flat response in the stop band.
+They completely supress the tide.
 We’ll worry in a few moments about what good things they may have suppressed as well.
 As a practical matter, note that the Godin line has fewer missing values at the beginning and end of the series than the cosine-Lanczos.
 This is because it is a shorter filter that has non-zero weights over a briefer period.
 Tidal filters often produce nans at the beginning and end of the data set

 [3]: